 What?
 How can that be?
 It worked perfectly for me, why doesn’t it work for them?
 As we talked together, it became clear that each client jogged for very different reasons.
 Their motivations were different even though their behavior was the same.

-Shifting energies can cause motivational changes something like the following, combined in a myriad of ways.
+Shifting energies over time can cause motivational changes something like the following, combined in a myriad of ways.

-First, there is an interest in being active, then an interest in being passive;
+First, there is an interest in being active, later an interest in being passive;

-an interest in turning outward to participate, then an interest in turning inward to just observe;
+an interest in turning outward to participate, later an interest in turning inward to just observe;

-an interest in talking, then an interest in listening;
+an interest in talking, later an interest in listening;

-an interest in relating, then an interest in being alone;
+an interest in relating, later an interest in being alone;

-a sudden clarifying awareness of what isn’t being said by others, and then a suddenclarifying awareness of ourselves.
+a sudden clarifying awareness of what isn’t being said by others, and later a sudden clarifying awareness of ourselves.

 I call these energy swings Personal Energy Profiles (or PEP), and they are predictable.
 Why is this?
-The theory suggests that at birth, at the time of first breath, a regulator clock turns on and these inner motivational energy patterns begin, all with different frequencies and periods, which remain steady for the rest of our lives.!!!!!!
+The theory that I cannot substantiate suggests that at birth, at the time of first breath, a regulator clock turns on and these inner motivational energy patterns begin, all with different frequencies and periods, which remain steady for the rest of our lives.!!!!!!

-It isimportant to individualize these Personal Energy Profiles (PEP).
-Because prior to individualizing the energies, everyone born on the same birth date (day, month and year) has exactly the same graphical pattern of inner energy resources.
+As you can guess, it is important to individualize these Personal Energy Profiles (PEP).
+Prior to individualizing the energies, everyone born on the same birth date (day, month and year) has exactly the same graphical pattern of inner energy resources.
 How can that be?
 That means millions of people have exactly the same internal energy patterns.
 NO WAY!

 The four energies of PEP that I commonly use fluctuate regularly with periods that vary between 23 to 38 days.
 As a result, they move in and out of phase, rather than moving in unison, with no repeat patterns within a person’s lifetime.